renatabiniek/hush-daisies/README.md

 * [Code Institute Template](https://github.com/Code-Institute-Org/python-essentials-template) - to display and run the command line terminal in the browser
 * [drawSQL](https://drawsql.app/) - to create the database diagram model
 * [Balsamiq](https://balsamiq.com/) - to create wireframes for the site as part of the preparation work for the project
-* [Google Fonts](https://fonts.google.com/) - to import Courgette and Montserrat fonts into the HTML file which were then used throughout the site
+* [Google Fonts](https://fonts.google.com/) - to import Open Sans font into the HTML file which was then used throughout the site
 * [Coolors](https://coolors.co/ ) - to create cohesive colour scheme for the site
 * [Eye Dropper](https://eyedropper.org/) - to pick specific colours from images
 * [Favicon.io](https://favicon.io/) - to create a favicon for the site